librenms/librenms/doc/INSTALL.md

     cd /opt
     git clone https://github.com/librenms/librenms.git librenms
     cd /opt/librenms

-At this stage you can either launch the web installer by going to http://IP/install.php, follow the onscreen instructions then skip to the 'Web Interface' section further down.
-Alternatively if you want to continue the setup manually then just keep following these instructions.

-    cp config.php.default config.php
-    vim config.php

 > NOTE: The recommended method of cloning a git repository is HTTPS.
 If you would like to clone via SSH instead, use the command `git clone git@github.com:librenms/librenms.git librenms` instead.

-Change the values to the right of the equal sign for lines beginning with `$config[db_]` to match your database information as setup above.

-Change the value of `$config['snmp']['community']` from `public` to whatever your read-only SNMP community is.
-If you have multiple communities, set it to the most common.

-Initiate the follow database with the following command:

-    php build-base.php

-Create the admin user - priv should be 10

-    php adduser.php <name> <pass> 10

-Substitute your desired username and password--and leave the angled brackets off.

 ### Web Interface ###